thomasgazzoni/rxjs-ddp-client/README.md

  ```

- - Ultimatly you can initialize your custom DDP client in your app main entry point
+ - Ultimately you can initialize your custom DDP client in your app main entry point

 VanillaJS